cakama3a/Prometheus82/README.md

 2. Order a Pre-Built Device: Purchase a ready-to-use Prometheus 82 from our shop at [Ko-fi Shop](https://ko-fi.com/gamepadla/shop?g=3) for $196 (Quantity is limited).

 ## Test bench
 The test bench itself must be printed on a 3D printer from PLA or PETG plastic.
-You can download the STL files of the project on the website [https://www.thingiverse.com/thing:3079719](https://www.thingiverse.com/cakama3a/designs)
+You can download the STL files of the project on [thingiverse](https://www.thingiverse.com/cakama3a/designs)
 ![PadTester v106 (1)](https://github.com/user-attachments/assets/a75fc10b-8110-416a-8f8a-26b7f26e1005)

 ## Assembly Diagram